 Feasibility analysis is not required at UCLA but is included as part of the Clinical and Translational Science Institute (CTSI) Scientific Review Committee (SRC) review process.
-Please visit Feasibility and Cohort Finding for more information.
+Please visit Cohort Finding for more information.

 Scientific or scholarly review is required before an Institutional Review Board (IRB) can approve a human research study, to ensure that the following regulatory criteria for approval of research are met.
 Regulations 45 CFR 46.111(a) and 21 CFR 56.111(a) are quoted below:

 - “Risks to participants are minimized (i) By using procedures consistent with sound research design and which do not unnecessarily expose participants to risk, and (ii) whenever appropriate, by using procedures already being performed on the subjects for diagnostic or treatment purposes.